 The population falling within the Union at the 1831 census had been 5,703 with parishes ranging in size from Sibdon Carwood (population 63) to Church Stretton itself (1,302).
 The average annual poor-rate expenditure for the period 1833-35 had been £2,296 or 8s.1d. per head of the population.

 Church Stretton Union workhouse was erected on a long narrow site to the north of the town in 1838.
-Designed by TE Duppa with E Blakeway Smith, it was intended to accommodate up to 120 inmates.
-It had a somewhat irregular layout with an entrance block facing the road to the west, a broadly cruciform central building, and several other buildings to rear, including an infirmary block.
-The site location and layout are shown on the 1901 OS map :
+Designed by T.D.
+Duppa with E. Blakeway Smith, it was intended to accommodate up to 120 inmates.
+The design was a variation on Sampson Kempthorne's model 'square' plan, with an entrance block facing the road to the west, a broadly cruciform central building, and several other buildings to rear, including an infirmary block.
+The site location and layout are shown on the 1901 map below:

 Virtually all the workhouse buildings were demolished in about 1959 and part of a school now occupies the site.
-It is understood that the former infirmary block at the east of the site survives as changing-rooms for the school swimming-pool but may be under threat of demolition with the proposed replacement of the pool facility.
+The former infirmary block at the east of the site is understood to survive as changing-rooms for the school swimming-pool .

 - Shropshire Archives, Castle Gates, Shrewsbury, Shropshire SY1 2AQ.
 Please note that records may contain gaps or have access restrictions - please check before visiting.
 Holdings include Guardians' minute books (1836-1930); Births register (1843-55); Admissions and discharges (1918-26); etc.

 - Smith, Lance Church Stretton Workhouse and its Builders, Journal of Telford Historical and Archaeological Society, 2003, No. 7, pp. 9-16)